cu-mkp/edition-webpages/docs/research+resources/dictionaries.md

       - > A digitized version of the Early English Books microfilm
         > collection, this database contains full-text page images of of
-        > about 100,000 of the 1250,000 titles listed in Pollard &
+        > about 100,000 of the 1,250,000 titles listed in Pollard &
         > Redgrave’s Short-Title Catalogue (1475-1640) and Wing’s
         > Short-Title Catalogue (1641-1700) and their revised editions,
         > as well as the Thomason Tracts (1640-1661) collection.
 These
         > include English translations of Alessio Piemontese’s book of
-        > secrets and Hugh Plat’s *Jewel House of Nature*.
+        > secrets and Hugh Plat’s *Jewel House of Art and Nature*.
   - > [Bibliothèque historique de Mines Paris
     > Tech](http://patrimoine.mines-paristech.fr/)